pedrohasselmann/shapeimager/README.rst

 ----------------------------

  - Hasselmann et al. (2019).
 Pronounced morphological changes in a southern active zone on comet 67P/Churyumov-Gerasimenko.
 Astronomy & Astrophysics, Volume 630, id.A8, 19 pp.
  - Hasselmann et al. (2020).
-Modeling first-order scattering processes from OSIRIS-REx color images of the rough surface of asteroid (101955) Bennu.
-Submitted to Icarus Journal.
-Soon.
+Modeling optical roughness and first-order scattering processes from OSIRIS-REx color images of the rough surface of asteroid (101955) Bennu.
+Icarus 357, 114106.

 Installation